The Great Shift:

 LSTMs process tokens strictly one-by-one, causing massive traffic jams.

-Strings of 20 random letters are generated.
-Both an LSTM and a Transformer are tasked to memorize and output the very first letter of the sequence.
+We generated strings of 20 random letters.
+We asked both an LSTM and a Transformer to memorize and output the very first letter of the sequence.

-Because the LSTM must pass the letter 'K' through 19 subsequent hidden states, the gradient vanishes, and the context is forgotten entirely.
+Because the LSTM had to pass the letter 'K' through 19 subsequent hidden states, the gradient vanished, and it forgot the context entirely.

 ===================================================== THE AMNESIA TEST: LSTM vs Transformer (Context Memory) ===================================================== Unseen Test String: 'K N M B E G J S V L N J T Y H O O A Y S' Target Answer: 'K' ----------------------------------------------------- LSTM Predicted: 'A' (Failed!
 The Vanishing Gradient destroyed memory) Transformer Predicted: 'K' (Success!
 Attention instantly retrieved the first letter)